Preliminary analysis indicates use of RDX in explosives dropped on Jammu IAF station: Officials | Law-Order

 A preliminary analysis of the payload carried by the two drones used in attacking the IAF station here Sunday indicates that a cocktail of chemicals including RDX may have been used, officials said Monday, with investigators yet to establish the flight path of the unmanned aerial vehicles.

-The IAF station located at Jammu airport continued to remain out of bounds for everyone with probe teams, which included one from the National Investigation Agency, picking up every bit of evidence available on the ground.
+The IAF station located at Jammu airport continued to remain out of bounds for all but probe teams, including one from the National Investigation Agency, which picked up every bit of evidence available on the ground.

 The officials said the explosive material dropped by the drones might have been manufactured using a cocktail consisting of RDX but a final confirmation was still awaited.
 They said an NSG post-blast analysis team has been sent to the IAF station to study the material.
 This team will share its findings with the Jammu and Kashmir police and the NIA after completing the task.